Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

 Please see the list of providers by clicking here.

-Visit myXPO Portal for all things HR including questions on your paycheck, timekeeping, plan enrollment and eligibility, 401(k) and more.
+Visit myXPO for all things HR including questions on your paycheck, timekeeping, plan enrollment and eligibility, 401(k) and more.
 Contact the benefit providers for questions regarding coverage under the plan(s) or questions on claims.

-Make sure to retain your myXPO Portal user ID and password for the next time you call the XPO Benefit Center or access the site when outside of the XPO network.
+Make sure to retain your myXPO user ID and password for the next time you call the XPO Benefit Center or access the site when outside of the XPO network.

 What is imputed income?
 When is it applied?